richinfante/docgen/README.md

 - [ ] way to extract the contents of a div to replace it.
 Potentially called `x-extract`
 - [ ] json/yaml/etc data file loading for configuration / data.
 - [ ] markdown support with front-matter data + rendering (similar to jekyll)
 - [ ] page-fork rendering: instead of iterating a page via `x-each`, render multiple copies of a page with different elements.
-To be used for dynamic tagging.
+To be used for dynamic tagging. (this is a place where jekyll doesn't work well.)
 - [ ] helper application to call the main `docgen` binary for site generation.
 This is the template engine, from which the actual site generator will discover supported template pages and render them for upload.

 ## Building from source